pete-mba5/mcratt/README.md

 # This is just an experiment
-## I will try to post a picture every day
+## I will try to post a picture every day during a year
 ### very small subtle changes

 ### Mon 2022.06.06